aws-samples/sagemaker-ssh-helper/FAQ.md

 * Check that the managed instance in AWS Console in Systems Manager -> Fleet Manager section appears as "Online".
 Check that you're able to connect to the node from the Console by selecting Node actions -> Start terminal session.

-If instance is "Offline", you might see this error message when calling an `sm-local-ssh-*` commands:
+If instance is "Offline", you might see this error message when calling an `sm-ssh connect` command:

 ```text
 An error occurred (TargetNotConnected) when calling the StartSession operation: mi-1234567890abcdef0 is not connected.